 This web platform is a central access point for selected or curated learning modules from Siemens and from outside the company.
 It helps users navigate the great diversity of offerings in order to find up-to-date learning contents that are relevant for them more quickly and on a personalised basis.

-Users can also design their own individualised “My Learning World,” in which (for example) filter settings are defined and up-to-date results are displayed dynamically in a personal user area.
-It also features “learning tags” with which the user can be continuously supplied with relevant learning contents.
+Users can also design their own individualised “My Learning World,” in which (for example) filter settings are defined, and up-to-date results are displayed dynamically in a personal user area.
+It also features “learning tags” with which the user can be continuously supplied with relevant learning content.
 The learning modules can be rated, shared with and recommended to others.

 With these functions, the Learning World is a dynamic, effective navigational aid to help our employees find the right learning programmes and platforms both inside and outside the company.